sawden/turbostrapi/README.md

 ![TurboStrapi](https://github-production-user-asset-6210df.s3.amazonaws.com/36924392/277128068-6fc3f7df-0e57-45be-bf3c-90b2c0f6e646.gif)

-TurboStrapi is not just another starter.
-It's your gateway to seamless web development, combining the powers of **Strapi**, **Next.js**, and **Turborepo** in a monorepo setup.
+TurboStrapi is the go-to starter template for Strapi projects, crafted to kickstart your projects, combining the powers of **Strapi**, **Next.js**, and **Turborepo** in a monorepo setup.
 Unleash your creativity and scale with ease!

 ## 📦 Stack